aidanwalk/PyWFS_simulation/examples/FOM/modal_center/readme.txt

 The purpose of this script is to see how well the WFS can recover different Zernike aberrations, and the effect of the "negative" edges in the pyramid array.
+These simulations show the negative facets in a pyramid array are a problem!

 Stars fall directly in the center of the array, so for the 1x1 pyramid array, this is directly on the pyramid tip.